shreyvijayvargiya/CodingChallengeProjects/ReactProjectAutomation/README.md

 <ol>
 	<li>Automation reduce the redundant work</li>
 	<li>Decrease the projects setups time[Actually no time is required to setup using our tool]</li>
-	<li>developer has to spend more time in writing code instead of creating folder</li>
+	<li>Developer can spend more time in writing code instead of creating folder</li>
 </ol>

 <h2>What we do ? </h2>